webvenky/simple-airplane/README.md

 Just place this ROS package under the src folder of your catkin workspace before running `catkin_make`

-(Tested with ROS-Indigo and Gazebo 2.3)
+(Tested with ROS-Indigo and Gazebo 2.3) -- Tested OK

 ## Example